xavi-tristancho/library/readme.md

 $ bower install
 ```

+Finally you will need to copy the .env.example file and create a .env file with your database connection configuration

 ### Github Configuration

 In order to be able to read the github api you wil need to rename the file config/github.example.php to config.github.php and place the token.